Lanayx/Oxpecker/src/Oxpecker/README.md

 Oxpecker is built on top of the ASP.NET Core [Endpoint Routing](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/routing) and provides some convenient DSL for F# users.

-When using Oxpecker, make sure you are familiar with ASP.NET Core and it's concepts, since it reuses a lot of it's functionality.
+When using Oxpecker, make sure you are familiar with ASP.NET Core and it's concepts, since Oxpecker reuses a lot of built-in functionality.

 ### EndpointHandler